Thomas Payne (soldier): Army career

-As of June 2022, Payne, Lieutenant Colonel William D. Swenson, Sergeant Major Matthew O. Williams and Master Sergeant Earl D. Plumlee are the only Medal of Honor recipients still on active duty.

 Medal of Honor

 Payne was awarded the Medal of Honor on September 11, 2020, for his actions on October 22, 2015, during a hostage rescue at an Islamic State prison compound in the north of the town of Hawija, Kirkuk Province, Iraq, in support of Combined Joint Task Force – Operation Inherent Resolve.
 The joint operation, conducted with the Kurdish CTG (Counter-Terrorism Group), resulted in the rescue of 70 Iraqi prisoners with one American casualty, Delta Force Master Sergeant Joshua Wheeler.
 Payne received the Medal of Honor from President Donald Trump during a ceremony at the White House.
 He is the first living Delta Force member to receive the Medal of Honor, the third Delta Force recipient after Master Sergeant Gary Gordon and Sergeant First Class Randy Shughart who died in the 1993 Battle of Mogadishu, and the first Medal of Honor recipient for Operation Inherent Resolve.

 Rescue operation

 The task force prioritized the hostage rescue mission to prevent the execution of 70 prisoners after learning that new graves had been dug at the complex.
 The mission, which included Kurdish soldiers, commenced in the pre-dawn darkness with the landing of the team in CH-47 Chinook helicopters.
 The Kurdish troops unsuccessfully tried to blast open the prison wall with explosives which caused the enemy to open fire almost immediately.
 The Americans entered the complex by climbing over the wall and Master Sergeant Joshua Wheeler was killed by ISIS gunfire.
 Payne and the team suppressed resistance at one prison building, cut the locks on cell doors, and freed 37 hostages.